Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Introduction

-\begin{enumerate} \item We propose \ours, which utilizes zeroth-order optimization technology to generate malicious images.
-To the best of our knowledge, \ours is the first method that aims at jailbreaking black-box MLLMs directly. \item \ours reduces the memory usage and query complexity by only optimizing specific parts of the image, minimizing the impact of gradient noise.
-In detail, \ours allows us to attack 13B models in a single 4090 without any quantization. \item We perform extensive experiments demonstrating that \ours consistently achieves a high success rate across various MLLMs.
+$\bullet$ We perform extensive experiments demonstrating that \ours consistently achieves a high success rate across various MLLMs.
 In all black-box scenarios, \ours surpasses transfer-based attack methods and performs on par with white-box approaches.
 For instance, \ours attains success rates of 98.2\% on MiniGPT-4 using the MM-SafetyBench-T dataset and 95\% with the Harmful Behaviors Multi-modal dataset.
 Besides, we use a showcase to demonstrate that it is possible for \ours to directly attack commercial MLLMs such as GPT-4o.